padpadpadpad/EdenMicrobes/README.md

 <!-- -->

-- **Eden_soil_chem_data_nov23.csv** contains nutrient and chemical
-  composition data for each sample.
-A breakdown of all the column names and their units is below:
+- **Eden_soil_chem_data_nov23.csv** contains nutrient and chemical composition data for each sample.
+A breakdown of all the column names and their units is below, for further information see Duley et al. (2023) and supplementary materials here (https://onlinelibrary.wiley.com/doi/abs/10.1111/rec.13831):

   - Sample - Sample name that corresponds to a sequencing file and a sampling point.